 Pocket is a comprehensive tool for managing your bookmarks, no matter which device you’re on.
 It offers a perfect bookmarking tool that covers major web browser extensions, mobile apps, web based interface and much more.
 Pocket’s web capture tools are available for Google Chrome and Mozilla Firefox.
 When you hit the ‘Tick icon’ of Pocket in your browser, the link will be automatically saved to your profile.
 You can also add tags to individual links to make it easy to find them later.

 Apart from the web browser extensions, Pocket also allows users to send an Email to [email protected] with Subject as the title and the link in the body content.
 It also features a web-based interface that allows you to view all your bookmarked pages, categorized by favorites, articles, tags, images, videos and much more.
 Pocket’s iOS and Android applications also allow you to add and manage your bookmarks on-the-go.
+Pocket also saves articles offline allowing you to read them without any internet connection.
 All in all, one of the most widely popular tool for managing bookmarks, Pocket app has got you covered on all fronts.

 Key features: Save Bookmarks through Web browser extension, Mobile apps, Email, desktop application, access and manage bookmarks through web-based interface and more.